UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

-Note that we are using filled circular marks and the `size` parameter to enlarge the points slightly and make it easier to see the changes in color that we will be discussing in this slide deck.
+Note that we are using filled circular marks and the `size` parameter to enlarge the points slightly and make it easier to see the changes in colour that we will be discussing in this slide deck.

 ---